Talk to a local expert

-Buyers Agent Waverley, NSW
+Buyers Agent in Waverley

 Towering over Sydney’s prestigious Eastern Suburbs, Waverley has a rich history that dates back to the 1830s when Barnett Levey built Waverley House, naming it after Sir Walter Scott’s novels.
 The area evolved from a grand Victorian estate into a bustling municipality by 1859, retaining its historic charm through landmarks like the Waverley Cemetery.